anouarac/SOM_image_compression/README.md

-# SOM_image_compression
+# Image compression using Self Organizing Maps
- The goal is to optimize image compression in terms of memory using neural networks.
+ The goal is to optimize image compression in terms of memory using neural networks and more specifically using self organizing maps.

  The current build gives promising results for medical images after just a few minutes of training.
  Benchmarks are tba.